-In addition to the national platforms SciLifeLab also offers service at 12 regional facilities of national interest.
-These facilities are divided into five platforms: Bioimaging, Clinical diagnostics, Comparative Genetics, Functional Genomics, and Mass Spectrometry Proteomics.
+In addition to the national platforms SciLifeLab also offers service at 12 regional units of national interest.
+These units are divided into five platforms: Bioimaging, Clinical diagnostics, Comparative Genetics, Functional Genomics, and Mass Spectrometry Proteomics.

-These facilities are available for researchers on a national level.
+These units are available for researchers on a national level.

 Science for Life Laboratory (SciLifeLab) is a national center for molecular biosciences with focus on health and environmental research.
 The center combines frontline technical expertise with advanced knowledge of translational medicine and molecular bioscience.
 SciLifeLab is a national resource and a collaboration between four universities: Karolinska Institutet, KTH Royal Institute of Technology, Stockholm University and Uppsala University.